 Pintails don’t breed here in great numbers, but it’s a very important species in our state – literally the most abundant species in California during the winter, highly prized by hunters as exceptional table fare.

 Pintails are currently under restrictive limits because the species hasn’t rebounded from population declines in the 1970s.
-However, emerging science suggests it isn’t hunting that’s limiting the pintail population; it’s farming practices and habitat changes in Canada.
+However, a growing body of science suggests it isn’t hunting that’s limiting the pintail population; it’s farming practices and habitat changes in Canada.
+That means there may be no reason to continue limiting harvest as restrictively (click here to learn about CWA's efforts to liberalize pintail limits within the bounds deemed prudent by science).

-If this theory is borne out, there may be no reason to continue limiting harvest as restrictively.
-So CWA bands pintails in California immediately before and after duck season to contribute to the body of data that will help answer that question.
+CWA bands pintails in California immediately before and after duck season to contribute to the body of data about pintail harvest and populations.

 ALL THOSE OTHER DUCKS